Awards - Prize of the Foundation Mattei Dogan awarded by the International Political Science Association for High Achievement in Political Science

 The Prize of the Foundation Mattei Dogan awarded by the International Political Science Association for High Achievement in Political Science is offered to a scholar of high international reputation in recognition of his/her contribution to the advancement of political science.
 The prize is awarded at every IPSA World Congress of Political Science.

-The recipient for 2016 will be invited to present a prize lecture during the 24th IPSA World Congress of Political Science in Istanbul, Turkey, and will receive 5,000 USD from the Foundation Mattei Dogan.
+The recipient for 2018 will be invited to present a prize lecture during the 25th IPSA World Congress of Political Science in Brisbane, Australia, and will receive 5,000 USD from the Foundation Mattei Dogan.

 Guidelines for nomination: